geopython/pywps/docs/configuration.rst

 :outputurl:
     corresponding URL

+:allowedinputpaths:
+     server paths which are allowed to be used by file URLs.
+A list of paths must be seperated by `:`.

+     Example: `/var/lib/pywps/downloads:/var/lib/pywps/public`

+     By default no input paths are allowed.

 .. note:: `outputpath` and `outputurl` must correspond. `outputpath` is the name
         of the resulting target directory, where all output data files are